STOIE/recipes/recipes/chimichanga/README.md

 1. Add some onions, meat (chicken or beef), cheese and salsa to your liking.
 1. Add some rice (optional).
 1. Wrap tight and deep fry.
-1. Serve with guacamole, chimichurri and hot sauce.
+1. Serve with guacamole, chimichurri, hot sauce and queso dip.